-1. On January 18, 2022, an organized group of 30-40 individuals came into the Library's Youth Service department willingly violating library policy.
+1. On January 18, 2022, an organized group of 30-40 individuals came into the Library's Youth Service department willingly violating Library policy.

 2. Regarding heightened threats:

 a.
 Since January 18, the Library has received hundreds of communications and social media commentary.
 Many of these communications and posts threatened a form of physical retaliation against the Library including statements that unmasked large groups would enter the Library.
 We have been diligently working with the St. Charles Police Department throughout this process.
-We thank them for their efforts and advise.
+We thank them for their efforts and advice.
 Prior to reopening the Library, we are making sure that we have security measures in place.

 b.
 Other examples include:

 “They don’t even know what a threat to safety is yet.”